 David M. Uhlmann is the Jeffrey F. Liss Professor from Practice, the inaugural director of the Environmental Law and Policy Program, and a Distinguished Faculty Fellow in Sustainability.
 His research and advocacy interests include corporate crime, criminal and civil enforcement of environmental laws, corporate accountability, and climate change and sustainability.

-Prior to joining the Michigan faculty, Professor Uhlmann served for 17 years at the U.S. Department of Justice, the last seven as chief of the Environmental Crimes Section, where he was the top environmental crimes prosecutor in the country.
+Before joining the Michigan faculty, Uhlmann served for 17 years at the US Department of Justice, the last seven as chief of the Environmental Crimes Section, where he was the top environmental crimes prosecutor in the country.
 He led an office of approximately 40 prosecutors responsible for the prosecution of environmental and wildlife crimes nationwide.
-Professor Uhlmann coordinated national legislative, policy, and training initiatives regarding criminal enforcement and chaired the Justice Department's Environmental Crimes Policy Committee.
+Uhlmann coordinated national legislative, policy, and training initiatives regarding criminal enforcement and chaired the Justice Department's Environmental Crimes Policy Committee.

 He also served as vice chair of the annual American Bar Association's Environmental Law Conference and was on the planning committee for the ALI-ABA Criminal Enforcement of Environmental Laws Seminar.
 His work as lead prosecutor in United States v.
 Elias was chronicled in the book The Cyanide Canary (Free Press, 2004).

 Presented (virtually) for the DC Bar "Can the Biden Administration Reverse the Decline in Pollution Prosecutions During the Trump Years?."

 "Climate Justice and Sustainability," presented to University of Michigan, Central Student Government Fireside Chat Series, online.

 "Back to the Future: Creating a Bi-Partisan Environmental Movement for the 21st Century," presented to Rotary Club of Ann Arbor, online.